d3tourrr/NomiRoomManager/README.md

 The Nomi Room Manager is not intended as a way for you to interact with your Nomi.
 It is provided to streamline the process of managing your Rooms.

+# Using Nomi Room Manager

+Go to the [Releases](https://github.com/d3tourrr/NomiRoomManager/releases/latest) and download the correct app for your system.
+Nomi Room Manager runs on Windows, macOS and Linux.
+After downloading the app, run it like you would run any other.

+## Windows

+1. Open a Command Prompt or PowerShell terminal
+1. Navigate to the location the app was downloaded
+1. Type `.\NomiRoomManager-Windows.exe`

+## macOS

+1. Open a Terminal
+1. Navigate to the location where the app was downloaded
+1. Type `./NomiRoomManager-macOS`

+## Linux

+1. Open a Terminal
+1. Navigate to the location where the app was downloaded
+1. Type `./NomiRoomManager-Linux`